The Complete 2026 Fire Horse Year Home Feng Shui Guide

 5. clean up the workspace sightline

-How to combine 2026 zodiac reading with real home adjustments
+How to combine a 2026 Chinese zodiac reading with real home adjustments

-The most useful way to treat a 2026 zodiac reading is not as a fixed label, but as a priority cue.
+The most useful way to treat a 2026 Chinese zodiac reading isn't as a fixed label — it's as a priority cue.

 For example: